Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Related Work

 \section{Related Work}

 Few-shot learning as an active research topic has been extensively studied.
+Existing few-shot learning (FSL) methods can be classified into three categories according to~\cite{wang2019generalizing}.
+Data-based methods solve FSL problem by augmenting data using prior knowledge.
+Model-based methods determine a hypothesis space and constrain the hypothesis space with prior knowledge to approximate the optimal hypothesis.
+Algorithm-based methods design the search strategy to find the parameter of the best hypothesis in the hypothesis space with prior knowledge.
+In our method, we introduce the Semantic Regularization Network to learn a common semantic space for all classes under the framework of meta-learning, which combines the advantages of model-based and algorithm-based methods.

-A number of works aim to improve the robustness of the training process for few-shot learning.
+A number of model-based methods aim to improve the robustness of the training process for few-shot learning.
 Garcia~\textit{et al.}~\cite{garcia2017few_graph_gnn} propose a graph neural network according to the generic message-passing inference method.
 Zhao~\textit{et al.}~\cite{zhao2018msplit_few_shot} split the features to three orthogonal parts to improve the classification performance for few-shot learning, allowing simultaneous feature selection and dense estimation.
 Chen~\textit{et al.}~\cite{chen2018a} present a comprehensive analysis and investigate the cross-domain generalization ability for many existing few-shot learning methods.
 They also propose a new method which achieves state-of-the-art result on the CUB dataset~\cite{WahCUB_200_2011}.
 Chen~\textit{et al.}~\cite{chen2019aug_few_shot} propose a Self-Jig algorithm to augment the input data in few-shot learning by synthesizing new images that are either labelled or unlabelled.
 Chu~\textit{et al.}~\cite{chu_cvpr2019_spot_and_learn} augment the input images by extracting varying sequences of patches on every forward-pass with discriminative observed information using maximum entropy reinforcement learning.